Merchant Cash Advance: Revenue Based Financing

 Lowers cash flow.

-The lender automatically claims a portion of your business’s sales to satisfy any remaining unpaid cash advance debt.
-This means less cash flow that’s accessible for you to use while you’re in repayment.
+The funder automatically claims a portion of your business’s sales to satisfy any remaining unpaid cash advance debt.
+This means less cash flow that’s accessible for you to use while you’re in remittance.

 Higher fees.

 The short-term nature of a merchant cash advance means that it isn’t regulated.
-Merchant cash advance rates and fees are often higher than other types of small business financing options.
+Merchant cash advance fees are often higher than other types of small business financing options.

 Imposes restrictions on your business.

-Some lenders prohibit business owners from implementing changes that could modify their ability to remit a merchant cash advance.
-For example, an MCA company might limit your ability to change your business’s credit processor, change your business hours, or relocate your business while you’re in repayment.
+Some funders prohibit business owners from implementing changes that could modify their ability to remit a merchant cash advance.
+For example, an MCA company might limit your ability to change your business’s credit card processor, change your business hours, or relocate your business while you’re in remittance.

 What you Need for a Merchant Cash Advance